International Council of Academies of Engineering and Technological Sciences: History

 CAETS was founded in 1978 by the Australian Academy of Technological Sciences and Engineering, the Royal Academy of Engineering, the Academy of Engineering of Mexico, the US National Academy of Engineering, and the Royal Swedish Academy of Engineering Sciences.
-As of 2022, CAETS has 31 member academies.CAETS is incorporated as a 501(c)(3) non-profit corporation in the District of Columbia, US.
+CAETS is incorporated as a 501(c)(3) non-profit corporation in the District of Columbia, US.

-From 1985 till 2000 the name “Council of Academies of Engineering and Technological Sciences (CAETS)” was used, and upon 2000, the current name “International Council of Academies of Engineering and Technological Sciences, Inc. (CAETS) is in usage.
+From 1985 until 2000 the name "Council of Academies of Engineering and Technological Sciences" (CAETS) was used.

-Organization

-CAETS has Council (meets annually), Board of Directors and Executive Committee.

-The CAETS Board of Directors includes four Officers (President: Denis Ranque; President-Elect: Neven Duić; Past-President: Manuel Solanet; Secretary/Treasurer: Ruth David) together with eight additional members elected by the Council to serve two year terms.
+As of 2022, CAETS has 31 member academies.